MarcusZeal/mystara-isle-canon/content/02 - Cultures and Societies/Races/Lionin.md

 **Key Deities**:

 - **[[Mask, the God of Thieves]]**: Kenku often revere Mask, the god of thieves and shadows, seeking his favor for their clandestine endeavors.
-- **[[Gond, the God of Craft]]**: The god of invention, engineering, and craftsmanship.
+- **[[Sindri, Goddess of creativity and invention]]**: The god of invention, engineering, and craftsmanship.
 Gond is revered by inventors, artisans, and craftsmen for his guidance in creativity and innovation.
-- **[[Lupara, the Moon Huntress]]**: The goddess of the moon, hunting, and the wilderness.
+- **[[Lupara]]**: The goddess of the moon, hunting, and the wilderness.
 Lupara is revered by those who respect her guidance in the balance of nature and the art of the hunt.
 - **[[Ignis, the Platinum Dragon]]**: The god of fire, justice, and protection.
 Ignis embodies the virtues of strength, honor, and the transformative power of fire.

 #### Primary Settlements